niblunc/Bev_Task/README.md

-# bevel_task
+# Beverage_task
+This task was used for the BBX experiment.

-PsychoPy probabilistic reward learning task with feedbac by taste adminstration
+PsychoPy probabilistic reversal learning task with feedback by taste adminstration